octue/octue-sdk-python/docs/docs/installation.md

 ## Add to your dependencies

-To use a specific version of the Octue SDK in your python application, simply add:
+To use a specific version of Twined in your python application, simply add:

 ```shell